 Select ‘App permissions.’

-To disable location tracking, select an app from the list, and click the circle near ‘Deny.’
+Select an app from the list to disable location tracking, and click the circle near ‘Deny.’

-You should go through your list of apps and remove permission from all the apps you can.
+You should review your list of apps and remove permission from all the apps you can.
 You should be aware your phone may still send location data to your service provider or phone creator, depending on your user agreement.
-To ensure your safety, you should find a copy of your user agreement and read any sections related to privacy and data sharing.
+To ensure your safety, you should find a copy of your user agreement and read any privacy and data-sharing sections.